Safe Boating Practices

-The summer weather is spectacular for going out and enjoying beach time with family.
-About 74 million Americans go out to enjoy recreational boating activities every year.
-Make the most out of time with family and loved ones with these safe boating tips.
+The summer weather is spectacular for going out on the water with family.
+About 74 million Americans enjoy recreational boating activities every year.
+Make the most out of your time with family and loved ones with these safe boating tips.

-Don’t Forget Your Life Jacket.
+3) Don’t Forget Your Life Jacket

-Check the Weather Beforehand.
+6) Check The Weather

 If you see any abnormality like a darkening sky, a faster wind speed, or if it suddenly gets colder, your best option is head back to shore, dock your boat, seek shelter, and wait for the bad weather to pass.

 The materials available in the Knowledge Center are for informational purposes only and not for the purpose of providing legal advice.
 You should contact legal counsel to obtain advice with respect to any particular issue or problem.
 Use of this website or any of the links contained within the website do not create representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.